 The festivities mainly take place along the Quai de la République, Quai Cammandant Samary, and the Quai d’Alger.
 Here you will find most of the boats, as well as demonstrations of old crafts and trades.
 These ‘villages’ are grouped around four themes: culture, solidarity, environment, and education.
 As Holland is this year’s special guest, Chéri and I had fun spotting typical Dutch traditions and even hearing some Dutch spoken by the sailors.
 While queuing for the Morgenster, we had the perfect opportunity to people-watch.
 Many colourful characters stroll along the quays; you won’t be bored.

-Escale à Sète is the perfect event to immerse yourself in maritime traditions and Mediterranean life.
+Escale à Sète is the perfect event to immerse yourself in international maritime traditions and Mediterranean life.
 After all, Sète is the first fishing port in the French Mediterranean.
-To prepare your visit, you can check the day to day program online.
+To prepare for your visit, you can check the day to day program online.
 You can also get one of the special press editions of the program available throughout the region.
 Everybody will be talking about this event, so it is hard to miss.
 From the Quai d’Alger to the Saint-Louis pier, it is quite a celebration on the Île Singulière!